deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/output_formatter_schema.md

 # Custom output formatter schema

 This document provides the schema of the output formatter, with which you can write your own custom output formatter.

+Custom output formatters can be defined at two levels:
+- **Base Model Level**: Place `model.py` in the base model directory.
+These formatters apply to all responses by default.
+- **Adapter Level**: Place `model.py` in an adapter directory (e.g., `adapters/my_adapter/model.py`).
+These formatters apply only when that specific adapter is used, overriding the base model formatter.

+When a request specifies an adapter, DJL Serving will use the adapter's custom formatter if available, otherwise falling back to the base model's formatter.

 ## Signature of your own output formatter